Payment Methods

 This feature simplifies and streamlines the accounts payable workflow, enhancing operational efficiency and accuracy.
 Key benefits include:

-• Expanded payment options: Users can process EFT, credit card, and cash payments directly within VUE.
+- Expanded payment options: Users can record and post payment options such as EFT, credit card, and cash payments within VUE.

 How does this feature work?